Richard Lewer

 Of the boundaries he often talks about dissolving, the slippery spaces between private and public, between the studio and life outside, are most intriguing for him.
 The work represents more than the art object itself: it’s the summary of its evolution, the people, places and emotions invested there.

-Lewer completed a Bachelor of Fine Art at Auckland University (1992) and Master of Visual Arts at the Victorian College of the Arts, University of Melbourne (2000).
-Recent major exhibitions include ‘What they Didn’t Teach Me in School’, New Zealand Portrait Gallery, Wellington (2024); ‘2023 NGV Triennial’ (Adam and Eve series), National Gallery of Victoria, Melbourne (2023); ‘On-Site’ commissioned for the opening of Sydney Modern, Art Gallery of New South Wales, Sydney (2022); ‘NZ Disasters’, Auckland Art Gallery, Auckland (2020).
-Richard’s work is held by the National Gallery of Australia, National Gallery of Victoria, Art Gallery of New South Wales, Art Gallery of South Australia, Museum of Contemporary Art (MCA), Heide Museum of Modern Art, Monash University Museum of Art, Melbourne University Ian Potter Museum, Museum of New Zealand Te Papa Tongarewa, Auckland Art Gallery, Waikato Museum, and features in numerous private collections in Australia and internationally.
+Richard Lewer completed a Bachelor of Fine Arts at the University of Auckland (1992) and a Master of Visual Arts at the Victorian College of the Arts, University of Melbourne (2000).
+He has been a six-time finalist in the Archibald Prize, winning the award in 2026 with his portrait of senior APY artist and Ngangkari (traditional healer) Iluwanti Ken.
+His work has also been shortlisted for the Sulman Prize (2023), Basil Sellers Art Prize, Blake Prize, and the Black Swan Prize for Portraiture.
+Recent major exhibitions include What They Didn’t Teach Me in School, New Zealand Portrait Gallery, Wellington (2024); the NGV Triennial (2023), National Gallery of Victoria, Melbourne; On-Site, commissioned for the opening of Sydney Modern at the Art Gallery of New South Wales, Sydney (2022); and NZ Disasters, Auckland Art Gallery (2020).
+Lewer’s work is held in major public collections including the National Gallery of Australia, National Gallery of Victoria, Art Gallery of New South Wales, Art Gallery of South Australia, Museum of Contemporary Art Australia, Heide Museum of Modern Art, Monash University Museum of Art, Ian Potter Museum of Art, Museum of New Zealand Te Papa Tongarewa, Auckland Art Gallery, and Waikato Museum, as well as numerous private collections in Australia and internationally.